SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 ## Last Notes

 If you need help, don't understand how or if it's possible to do a specific thing with Nucleus-Coop, ask for help on our Discord Server (developers text channel).
-You can find the invite inside the [Reddit FAQ post](#reddit-faq-post).
+You can find the invite inside the [FAQ](/docs/faq).

 Try to understand what the problem is and search if anyone has already fixed it (Google and PcGamingWiki can help you) before asking.